 - Fill out a Study Leave Application Form first.
 Then see if your Consultant or GP Trainer and Training Programme Director will approve your request and sign their part of the form.
 Forms must be submitted as far in advance as possible but in any event no later than 6 weeks prior to the proposed leave.

 - If study leave is approved, go ahead and pay for the course yourself.
 If study leave is not approved a brief explanation will be provided.

 - When the course is over, then fill out the Study Leave claim back expenses form, which helps you to reclaim what you’ve personally forked out.

-- Claim forms must be submitted as soon as possible after the study leave has been completed.
+- Along with that claim back expenses form, fill out the Study Leave evaluation form.
+Send both of these forms back.
+Claim forms must be submitted as soon as possible after the study leave has been completed.
 Claims submitted after a 3 month period has elapsed will NOT be eligible for payment.
-Claim forms will not be processed unless accompanied by proof of attendance and receipts.
+Claim forms will not be processed unless accompanied by an evaluation form and receipts.
 Forward the completed forms to your GP scheme administrator.